AlexKnyshov/alibaseq/README.md

 option `--keep-strand` turns off sequence reversal according to the query and outputs sequence in original direction (only has effect in combination with `-x n`). (default: False)

+option `--cname` appends original contig name to output sequence name, even for the cases where only single sequence per sample per bait is extracted.
+See `-d` below for customization. (default: False)

+option `-d` specifies the delimiter to be used in cases where several sequences extracted from the same samples for the same bait, delimits the sample name and the original sequence name. (default: |)

 ### scoring

 option `-e` specifies the evalue cutoff.
 Nothing will be considered above this cutoff as it filters out initial alignment table parsing. (default: 0.01)

-option `-B` specifies the bitscore cutoff.
+option `-B` specifies the bitscore (or SAM / BAM metric) cutoff.
 Nothing will be considered below this cutoff as it filters out initial alignment table parsing. (default: 0.0)

-option `-i` specifies the identity cutoff.
+option `-i` specifies the identity cutoff (not used for HMMER and SAM/BAM unless `=`/`X` instead of `M` are present in CIGAR of the latter).
 Nothing will be considered below this cutoff as it filters out initial alignment table parsing. (default: 0.0)

 option `-m` specifies the order of metrics to be used for discriminating between hits/contigs (e - evalue, b - bitscore, i - identity); by default the evalue and bitscore differentials are compared and if not congruent, identitry is used for final decision. (default: e/b-i)